 Cerebral contusions and lacerations involve structural brain damage and thus are more serious than concussions.
-Contusions may be caused by the sudden acceleration of the brain that follows a jolt—as may be delivered by a forceful blow to the head—or by the sudden deceleration that occurs when a moving head strikes an immovable object (as in a frontal-impact motor vehicle crash).
+Contusions may be caused by the sudden acceleration of the brain that follows a jolt—as may be delivered by a forceful blow to the head—or by the sudden deceleration that occurs when a moving head strikes an immovable object (as when a person's head hits the dashboard or the steering wheel in a frontal-impact motor vehicle crash).
 The brain can be damaged at the point of impact and on the opposite side by striking the inside of the skull.
 Contusions and lacerations can cause bleeding or swelling in the brain.

 Doctors do computed tomography (CT) to diagnose a contusion or laceration.
-If bleeding and swelling are minor, people are hospitalized and observed, usually for about a week.
-If bleeding is severe, doctors treat them as if they had a severe head injury (see Head Injuries: Severe Head Injury).
+If bleeding and swelling are minor, people are hospitalized and observed, usually for up to a week.
+If bleeding is severe, doctors treat them as if they had a severe head injury (see Severe head injury).
 Often people are admitted to an intensive care unit.
 Doctors keep the blood pressure and blood levels of oxygen and carbon dioxide at desirable levels.
 They may give supplemental oxygen, mechanical ventilation, pain relief, and sedation.
 Fever and seizures are treated.

 To measure pressure in the brain, doctors may implant a pressure gauge inside the skull or insert a catheter into one of the internal spaces (ventricles) within the brain.
 If bleeding leads to herniation, the blood may need to be surgically removed to prevent compression of the brain.
 However, if removing the blood involves removing brain tissue, then brain function may eventually become impaired.

 Last full review/revision November 2013 by James E. Wilberger, MD; Derrick A. Dupre, MD